sinhaDroid/linux_server_configuration/README.md

 In this project, a Linux virtual machine needs to be configurated to support the Item Catalog website.

-You can visit [54.70.214.60][1] for the website deployed.
+You can visit [http://35.154.191.184][1] for the website deployed.

 ## Tasks
-1. Download RSA Key, restrict key access, and ssh into instance
+1. Launch your Virtual Machine with your Udacity account
 2. Install & upgrade packages, git
 3. Install & configure apache
 4. Clone & configure item-catalog